Photography: Jim Cossey.

 Matti managed to secure a legit flatland area, which is used for Roller Discos daily in Dreamlands.
 When we arrived on Friday, we did get a little scare when the management insisted Matti would have to insure the floor for scratches and dents and pay for damages, needless to say Matti can’t afford to pay for an expensive new floor so Matti asked about alternatives to cover the floor.

 Right about now we all, Matti, Dino and myself have a stressed look on our faces, and the management bring out what looked like a plastic resin floor.
 I’ll be honest I feared the worst, after about an hour going back and forth we agreed what was going on and the plan was to lay down this plastic resin floor tape it down and brand the area ready for the Saturday morning.
-Upon the plastic resin arriving, we quickly realised the plastic resin wouldn’t cover the whole area, so we covered around 3/4 of the Roller disco area with the plastic resin, the management were spot on in helping out and cutting the resin for us and once the branding was up, the whole area looked like we meant to do it like this.
+Upon the plastic resin arriving from PIC Plumbing Services website, we quickly realised the plastic resin wouldn’t cover the whole area, so we covered around 3/4 of the Roller disco area with the plastic resin, the management were spot on in helping out and cutting the resin for us and once the branding was up, the whole area looked like we meant to do it like this.
 All branded and colour coordinated.
 We had one problem left, the lighting, no white light so the light was very dim.
 The floor rode great to our surprise, not slippery and fast as well.

 Seaside fish n’ chips seems to be the thing to do when in margate, so I caught up with Dino Jeffers whilst Matti did his thing with the Dreamlands crew.